 On day two it rained all day.
 My socks, shoes and feet were soaked but my merino socks kept my feet surprisingly warm.

 The NCN paths, the two I rode anyway, are great at keeping you on tracks away from fast moving traffic for most of the routes.
 The downsides are the tracks include far more undulating hills than the roads, there are often pedestrians and dogs slowing progress, some tracks are unpaved and muddy and there are numerous farm gates.

-Other obstacles included a fallen tree blocking a path, and having to backtrack on a muddy forestry road a couple of kilometres because a bridge was closed due to floods or heavy rain.
+encountered a fallen tree blocking my path at one point.
+I also had to backtrack on a muddy forestry road a couple of kilometres because a bridge was closed due to floods or heavy rain.

-By day four I was getting fatigued, and with strong wind gusts forecast I decided to miss out the Anglesey portion of the trip and take a rest day.
+By day four I was getting fatigued.
+With strong wind gusts forecast I decided to miss out the Anglesey portion of the trip and take a rest day.
 My hope of wild camping having to wait for another trip.

 One positive about the NCN routes is they can include amazing stretches like the long and wide paved section leading to Caernarfon.

 Going north it’s slightly downhill, the prevailing winds are behind you, there are very few pedestrians, it’s free of cars and mostly straight so you can cruise along at 30-40 km/hr for a good half an hour.

 Nutrition-wise it wasn’t hard to find food along the way.
 Water turned out to be the most important thing to keep an eye on.
 I travelled with two 750 ml bottles and often strapped an additional bottle to the back of the bike.
 Occasionally these came loose and crashed onto the ground emptying out; next time I’ll try carrying larger drink bottles, or pack better.
 Favourite travelling food, Torq flapjacks (nice and moist) and Haribo Supermix.